-Even so, and as Catullus Redux wittily implies, I really do consider myself something of a modern day poete maudit censored out and poorly treated by the artistic and publishing communities alike, not to mention also the religious and gay communities despite my A Special Illumination (2004) being a comprehensive world first study in its line on gay spiritualities and theologies.
-I can claim never to have been given due outlet and support for even the most remarkable work as on the true, provable birth data of Christ which the world should be allowed to know.
-(See Dec 2013’s The Magi at Era’s End).
+Even so, and as Catullus Redux wittily implies, I really do consider myself something of a modern day poete maudit censored out and poorly treated by the artistic and publishing communities alike, not to mention also the religious and gay communities despite my A Special Illumination (2004) being a comprehensive, world first study in its line on gay spiritualities and theologies.
+I can claim never to have been given due outlet and support for even the most remarkable work as on the true, still working, provable birth data of Christ which the world should be allowed to know.
+(See Dec 2013’s protest poem The Magi at Era’s End https://wp.me/p2v96G-ip).

 My autobiography, Reflections of an Only Child, is now (as of Sept 2014) available and puts the whole rather ghastly story on record along with some more amusing recollections and some serious reflections on life as per the title.
 See http://amzn.to/1rRagvl

-I can be contacted at firstname.lastname@example.org, email@example.com, and on Twitter @Richardrmc
+I can be contacted at firstname.lastname@example.org, and on Twitter @Richardrmc